jackluson/el-table-next/packages/el-table-next-docs/docs/index.md

 features:
   - title: 🎛 Feature Rich
     details: 140+ functions for you to choose from
-  - title: 🕶 Seamless migration
-    details: Works for both Vue 3 and 2
   - title: ⚡ Fully tree shakeable
     details: Only take what you want
-  - title: 🦾 Type Strong
-    details: Written in TypeScript, with full TS docs
   - title: 🛠 Flexible
     details: Passing refs as arguments, fully customizable, configurable event filters and targets
   - title: ☁️ No bundler required